VALIS-software/SIRIUS-backend/README.md

 ```
 The `-p 5000:5000` maps the internal flask servers port (5000) to the 5000 port on your local machine.

-Navigate to `http://localhost:5000` and you should see the VALIS frontend show up.

 ## Configuration Files